• Skip to primary navigation

 See below for ingredient notes.

-• I get asked about my favorite gluten free flour all the time.
+• Gluten free flour: I get asked about my favorite gluten free flour all the time.
 My go-to has always been Bob's Red Mill 1 to 1 flour.
 If you're using a different blend, just make sure it contains xanthan gum.

-• Freeze dried strawberries are pretty easy to find in most major grocery stores.
-These add wonderful strawberry flavor (and natural color!) without altering the consistency of the frosting.
+• Freeze dried strawberries: These are pretty easy to find in most major grocery stores.
+They add wonderful strawberry flavor (and natural color!) without altering the consistency of the frosting.

 Butter with chocolate chips in a bowl and brownie batter in a pan.